The Boom Clay geochemistry: natural evidence

 Abstract

 In Belgium, the Boom Clay is studied as the reference formation for geological disposal of high-level radioactive waste and spent fuel.
-As the Boom Clay is considered as the main barrier for radionuclide migration/retention, a thorough characterisation of the clay and its pore water is necessary.
-This enables to better understand the long-term geological processes and the distribution of the trace elements and radionuclides.
+As the Boom Clay is considered as the main barrier for radionuclide migration/retention, a thorough characterisation of the clay and its pore water was done.
+This facilitates better understanding of the long-term geological processes and the distribution of the trace elements and radionuclides.
 From a mineralogical/geochemical point of view, the Boom Clay is considered as a rather homogeneous sediment, vertically as well as laterally.
 It is composed of detrital minerals, organic matter and fossils.
+Minerals are mainly clay minerals, quartz and feldspars.
+Minor amounts of pyrite and carbonates are also present.
 Small variations in mineralogical/geochemical composition are related to granulometrical variations.
 The radiochemical study indicates that the Boom Clay is in a state of secular radioactive equilibrium, meaning that the Boom Clay has not been disturbed for a very long time.
-Pore water sampling is done in situ from various piezometers, or by the squeezing or leaching.
-These pore water sampling techniques are compared and evaluated.
-Boom Clay pore water is a NaHCO3 solution of 15 mM, containing 115mg/l of dissolved natural organic carbon.
-Some slight variations in pore water composition have been observed and can be explained by principles of chemical equilibrium and cation exchange.
+Pore water sampling is done in situ from various piezometers, or by the squeezing or leaching of clay cores in the laboratory.
+These three pore water sampling techniques have been compared and evaluated.
+Boom Clay pore water is a NaHCO3 solution of 15 mM, containing 115 mg-1-1 of dissolved natural organic carbon.
+Some slight variations in pore water composition have been observed and can be explained by principles of chemical equilibrium.

 Original languageEnglish